 Telephones/Cell Phones/iPods/etc.: Telephones in the school office are for business or emergency purposes and should not be used by the students for non-emergency purposes or without school staff permission.
-Calling for forgotten assignments, lunch, permission slips, etc., will not be allowed.
-Students must take responsibility for these things.
-Students will not be allowed to call immediately after school dismisses if their ride is not here or to arrange for sleep-overs, carpool changes, etc.
+Students will be sent to the office to call for forgotten assignments, lunch, permission slips, etc when necessary.
+However, students must take responsibility for these things.

 Students are allowed to keep their cell phones in their backpacks, but they cannot be used during the school hours.
 Cell phones will not be used in changing areas, at lunch, recess, assemblies, in the hallways, etc. Cell phones are not to be used by students for making phone calls or for text messaging during the school day.
 Students are allowed to use them for calling parents after sports practices, games, etc. If cell phone rules are violated, the homeroom teacher or principal may secure the phones during school hours.
 Repeated violations may result in detention or suspension.
+Parents must pick up phones in the office if it is confiscated.